fluentux/x-ray-image-enhancer/README.md

 ![Screenshot](doc/screenshot.png)

+## Platforms

+The application is developed with Qt as cross-platform desktop application.

-Library dependencies
+## Library dependencies

+For compiling, the libraries listed belowe are required.
+Application is developed using these versions.

-- Boost
+- Boost 1.79
-- OpenCV
+- OpenCV 4.6.0
-- Qt
+- Qt 6.3 (open-source)

+## Resources

+- Fonts are free icons from https://fontawesome.com/
+- Sample images are from https://stock.adobe.com/